Skip to main content

 Connecting via OAuth

-All project management integrations use OAuth for authorization.
+All project management integrations use the same OAuth flow.

 1